carbonatedgatorade/negativemirror/content/01 The World/01.02 Hubs/Armil.md

 - Warden **Volek**(5/2/7): The forest is old and dense and the shadows cast by the towering domes of its tallest trees stretch far indeed.
 Volek watches over it all, and over the years has learned the many languages the Wood can speak.
 - **Namir** the huntress (1/1/1): Instructor of the hero *Castor*, ascender of mountains, paragon of the battleaxe, and now an incredibly popular chef.
 Her kitchen is decorated with the great weapons and treasures from her days as an adventurer.
 Anyone who can present to her something that she has never before seen, competed for, stolen, or had stolen from her eats for free.
 - Quartermaster **Rodina** (3/3/8): Basic needs can always be met in Almir, there is careful planning that guarantees this (or at least tries to).
 Rodina is the quartermaster and overseer of one of the permanent market blocks, and as a side effect of their work they see and hears everything.
 If you know the right questions to ask they can always point you in a good direction.
 - Rillwright **Melba**(2/3/2): Their drafting studio is just outside of town, a stilt-hut at the river's edge.
+Because of the location and the specific clientele he sees, there is a wide selection of maps from other lands, composited on a large wall so as to make a map of the entire known world.
 - Shroomtender **Burl** (5/4/7): *The Tw'k* tend to the tallest of the fungiwood, and they always have.
 They are small in stature, dragonfly-like beings which flit and dance in the shadows beneath domed trees above.
 Burl is the most talkative of them, and will often be found trading stories in the markets.
 - ... and more!